socialleverage/imprenta/README.md

 ### Storage

 Imprenta provides two kinds of storage to save the static pages: File and S3.
 The default one is file.
-If you want to use s3.
-You can configure the gem the following way:
+If you want to use s3, you can configure the gem the following way:

 ```ruby